 — Kirsten Schimmel, clinic manager TandCare Apeldoorn

-Maarten Slagter, account manager with DPA Spanish Professionals, says: “all foreign dentists DPA works with, speak Dutch.
+Maarten Slagter, account manager with BGB Dentistry, says: “all foreign dentists BGB works with, speak Dutch.
 Once they work here, we also sign them up for the EU-certified Dutch state exam.
 Every dentist has a BIG registration, which is obligatory for Dutch medical personnel.
 Furthermore, they have titer test documentation in accordance with Dutch standards, as well as a Dutch x-ray certificate 5/AM through the ACTA.
 We also aid dentists in registering with several Dutch quality registers and dentistry organisations.
 They take care of insurance, housing and taxes themselves, but we are ready to help them with this should they require assistance.”

 Image source: “Red and yellow tulips” by Naomi IBUKI – Flickr.
 Licensed under CC BY 2.0 via Wikimedia Commons